personalt2/flask_test/README.md

 # flask_test
 report_scheduler.py runs fine if you run code in main directly.
 Woud like to have the two threads that run there ProcessReport and RequestReport run in a way that the the objects hold their queue of work can be displayed on a simple website

+**Simple Code/Goal Explaination**
+I have two threads that maintain a list of objects which is the work they want to handle.
+I want to make a single webpage that shows the list of objects being matained by each thread.
+That is primary goal of what I am looking for help on.
+But there is also a list of questions at the bottom of the read me that we could disucess as a paid code review or work out some other way to dicuss

 **More Details - Explanation of how the code currently works.**

 The project was born as two scripts report_scheduler.py and reports.py.